RavDas/Demo-two-tier-app-on-VPC--AWS/README.md

 ### Configure VPC:

-Select VPC and more \
+Select VPC and more

-Give VPC a name \
+Give VPC a name

-Use ddefault settings for IPv4 CIDR block \
+Use default settings for IPv4 CIDR block

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/93175247-6257-4053-bf37-72951d6e3731" alt="4" width="600"/>

 ### Configure Subnets:

-Choose to have VPC in two different Availability Zones for better reliability. \
+Choose to have VPC in two different Availability Zones for better reliability.

 Here we use two public and two private subnets for applications inside the VPC.

+Set up one NAT gateway for each Availability Zone to ensure a more robust system.

+If instances need to access an S3 bucket, choose the S3 Gateway option.
+This helps instances in your private subnet reach Amazon S3.
+It's cost-free, so you might as well keep this option enabled even if you're not currently using S3.

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/c62bbcb6-c58c-43ee-98df-da933ac6f427" alt="5" width="600"/>
 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/b5e6d3eb-6a48-4d78-a75b-1dad23d4413b" alt="6" width="600"/>